 - Various changes

-- More efforts will be made to combat social fraud.
+- Furthermore, greater efforts will also be made to combating social fraud.

 4. Personal income tax changes.